nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete a note : `delete_note`

-Deletes the specified note from the list of notes
+Deletes the specified note from the list of notes.

 Format: `delete_note INDEX`

 * Deletes the note at the specified `INDEX`.
 * The index refers to the index number shown in the displayed note list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* **Note that this action is irreversible**
+* **This action is irreversible**

 Examples:
 * `delete_note 2` Deletes the 2nd note in the list of notes.